sajeelahmed34/Any-Frequency-generator-with-si514/README.md

     .FXO = 31.98,
 };
 ```
-This `struct` will be passed to the following function call
+This `struct` will be passed to the following function call:
 ```
 void si514_large_freq_xchange(config_t *config_si514, reg_t *reg);
 ```
 The above function call will calculate the new values to reset the si514 internal register map.
 The function then call the esp32 i2c hardware to communicate with the chip.
+The above function call will perform the following tasks:
+* Disable output of si514 by setting register 132 bit 2 to zero.
+* updating registers 0 with new LP1 and LP2 values.
+* updating registers 5-9 with the new value of feedback divider.
+* updating register 10, 11 with High and Low speed dividers.
+* Calibrating the VCO and enable the output of si514.

 ## Resources <a name="resources"></a>